HTTPS and SEO: Does SSL Affect Google Rankings?

 Step-by-Step HTTPS Migration Guide

-- Let's Encrypt โ free, automated, widely supported (recommended for most sites)
+- Let's Encrypt β free, automated, auto-renewing, supported everywhere.
+Best default for most sites.

 # Redirect all HTTP traffic to HTTPS (301 permanent)